-Small Business Assistance: Import and Export of Human Drugs and Biologics
+CDER Small Business and Industry Assistance: Import and Export of Human Drugs and Biologics

 The Federal Food, Drug, and Cosmetic Act (Act) prohibits the interstate shipment (which includes importation and exportation) of unapproved new drugs.
 Thus, the importation of new drugs that lack FDA approval, whether for personal use or otherwise, violates the Act.
 Unapproved new drugs include any drugs--including foreign-made versions of U.S. approved drugs--that have not been manufactured in accordance with FDA approval.

 Imported products regulated by the FDA are subject to inspection at the time of entry by the U.S. Bureau of Customs & Border Protection (Customs).
 Shipments not found to comply with the law are subject to detention.
 They must be brought into compliance, destroyed, or re-exported.
 Under the Act, FDA may refuse admission to any drug that "appears" to be unapproved, misbranded, or adulterated, placing the burden on the importer to prove that specific drugs sought to be imported are not in violation of the Act.
 For example, without evidence that specific drugs sought to be imported have been manufactured pursuant to an approved new drug application or abbreviated new drug application, in the manufacturing facility permitted under the application, the drugs might appear to be unapproved new drugs.

 The importation and exportation of controlled substances requires compliance with provisions enforced by the U.S. Drug Enforcement Administration (DEA).
 Information can be obtained at the DEA Office of Diversion Control website.
 Also, the United States Department of Agriculture (USDA) has certain requirements for the importation and exportation of animal-derived products, such as biological drugs.
 Information can be obtained at the USDA Veterinary Services Import and Export website.